Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Can You Sell Your House Before Foreclosure?
 Why It Is More Complicated Than You Think

 The idea of selling your home before a foreclosure completes sounds straightforward — list the house, sell it, pay off the mortgage, problem solved.
 For a small number of homeowners in the right circumstances, it is that simple.
-For the vast majority facing foreclosure, it is dramatically more complicated, and attempting to navigate it without professional help routinely produces outcomes far worse than they needed to be.
+For the vast majority facing foreclosure, the pre-foreclosure sale sits inside a federal framework (12 C.F.R. § 1024.41) and a set of state deficiency, timing, and tax statutes that make the transaction dramatically more complicated than it appears, and attempting to navigate it without expert help routinely produces outcomes far worse than they needed to be.

 The First Complication: Do You Actually Have Equity?

 Before anything else, you need to know whether your property is worth more or less than you owe.
+The 12 C.F.R. § 1024.36 request for information is the federal tool for confirming the current loan balance, the investor (which determines whether Fannie Mae Servicing Guide D2-3.2 or Freddie Mac Servicing Guide Chapter 9203 governs), and the servicer's calculation methodology.
 If you are underwater — owing more than the current market value — a standard sale cannot pay off the mortgage.
 The proceeds are insufficient.
 The lender will not release the lien without full payoff.
-The deal cannot close without lender approval of a shortfall.
+The deal cannot close without lender approval of a shortfall, which makes the transaction a 12 C.F.R. § 1024.41 short-sale application rather than a conventional listing.

 Most homeowners in foreclosure do not have a clear picture of their equity position.
 They have an emotional attachment to what the house was worth or what they paid, not what it will actually sell for in today's market after selling costs.
 Getting this wrong — listing the property assuming equity that does not exist, entering a sale contract, and then discovering the shortfall at closing — wastes months and leaves you in a worse position than when you started.